 Are you just getting started in digitization and digital preservation?
 Trying to bring several digital projects together into a cohesive digital preservation program?
 Or are you well into a digital collections project and need a refresher on the latest standards and best practices?

 The Digital Directions conference is geared toward professionals working with digital collections at archives, libraries, museums, historical organizations, government agencies, corporate archives, and other organizations that steward digital collections.
+A discounted student rate is available.

 - You will learn about free tools you can use in your digital preservation project or program.